Fixed indexed annuities

 Annuity contracts have terms and limitations for keeping them in force.
 Contact your financial professional or insurance producer for complete details.

 Guarantees and benefits are subject to the claims-paying ability of Symetra Life Insurance Company.

 Interest credited to indexed accounts is affected by the value of outside indexes.
 Values based on the performance of any index are not guaranteed.
 The contract does not directly participate in any outside investment.

-Withdrawals may be subject to federal income taxes, and a 10% IRS early withdrawal tax penalty may also apply to amounts withdrawn prior to age 59½.
-Clients should consult their attorney or tax advisor for more information.
+Withdrawals may be subject to federal income taxes, and a 10% IRS early withdrawal tax penalty may also apply for amounts taken prior to age 59½.
+Consult your attorney or tax professional for more information.

-Symetra Edge Plus® is a registered service mark of Symetra Life Insurance Company.
+Symetra Edge EliteSM is a service mark of Symetra Life Insurance Company.

 1Indexed interest is credited based on a participation rate or up to a cap (upper limit), depending on which indexed account you choose.